PID Accelerated Temporal Difference Algorithms: Background

 This is a generalization of the conventional VI algorithm: VI corresponds to the choice of $(\kappa_p, \kappa_I, \kappa_d) = (1, 0, 0)$.
 PID VI has the same fixed point as the conventional VI, for both PE and Control.
 The dynamics of the sequence $(V_k)$, however, depends on the controller gains $(\kappa_p, \kappa_I, \kappa_d)$ and $(\alpha, \beta)$ of the integrator.
 For some choices of the gains, the dynamics converges to the fixed point, the true value function, at an accelerated rate.
 We also note that the dynamics is not necessarily stable, and for some gains, it might diverge.

 The choice of the gains that (maximally) accelerates convergence depends on the MDP and the policy being evaluated.
-One approach is to place assumptions on the structure of the MDP, and analytically derive the gains that optimize the convergence rate. \cite{farahmand2021pid} provide such a result for the class of reversible Markov chains for the PE problem.
+One approach is to place assumptions on the structure of the MDP, and analytically derive the gains that optimize the convergence rate. \cite{farahmand2021pid} provide such a result for PE in the class of reversible Markov chains.
 Assuming structure on the MDP is not desirable though, so the same work also proposes a \emph{gain adaptation} algorithm that automatically tunes the controller gains during the fixed point iteration.

 The proposed gain adaptation algorithm performs gradient descent at each iteration in the direction that minimizes the squared Bellman residual.
 For added efficiency, it is normalized by the previous Bellman residual.
 Formally, we pick a meta-learning rate $\eta \in \mathbb{R}$ and for each gain $\kappa_\cdot \in \{\kappa_p, \kappa_I, \kappa_d\}$, after each iteration of PID VI, we perform